jelic98/lbs_am10_group/README.md

 * [US population](https://github.com/jelic98/lbs_am10_group/blob/main/data/us_pop.csv)

-### Questions
+### Questions we addressed

-1. What is the distribution of calories for each restaurant?
+1. What is the distribution of calories for each fast food restaurant?
-2. What is the distribution of the macro-nutrient balance scores?
+2. What is the distribution of the macro-nutrient balance scores for food items across fast food restaurants?
 3. Which menu items from which restaurants are the the most macro-nutrient balanced (healthiest)/ least balanced (unhealthiest)?
 4. How can we classify menu items based on various item features?
 5. What are the major key words found in each restaurants' menus?
-6. Which of the four fast food restuarants is most vegetarian and or pescetarian friendly?
+6. Which of the four fast food restaurants is most vegetarian or pescetarian friendly for diverse customers?